 So Leticia took me on a journey.
 From time to time we talked and she listened to my issues; and throughout our talks she would always refer to the Bible as her book of life.
 She always said to me “Look to God for all your answers; leave your problems at the foot of the cross and let God in so that he can show you a new way.”
 As much as I wanted to know more about Christ I still felt ashamed.
 I believe it had to do with the thought of abandoning the Hindu beliefs that my parents taught me over the years.
 Much to my surprise the next day I went to work and there was a women’s devotional Bible on my desk.

 I was ecstatic and scared at the same time because here is a woman who loves the Lord so much that she was willing to share God’s beautiful words with someone as flawed as me!
 The following year I accepted Christ as my Lord and Savior.
 Words can not describe the peace and grace I felt that evening.
 It was like He just picked me up wiped my tears and mended my heart all at the same time.
 On days when I feel lost and alone I always go back to that evening and remember how safe I was in His arms.
 My Daddy, how wonderful and loving He is.

 After my divorce, I felt it was time to grow up so I made some changes.
-So, I left New York my hometown and moved to Houston, Texas leaving all the old baggage behind.
-I had no job lined up except for my savings. (talk about stepping out in faith!)
-I prayed a lot about the move and deep in my heart I know God was guiding me, telling me: “it’s a new start for you, do not fear.”
+I left my hometown of New York and moved to Houston, Texas, leaving all the old baggage behind.
+I had no job lined up except for my savings.
+(Talk about stepping out in faith!)
+I prayed a lot about the move and deep in my heart I know God was guiding me and telling me, “it’s a new start for you, do not fear.”

 *Note: The author’s name is a pseudonym.